 - Foliar application of 2.5 to 5 lb/100 gal water.
 Do not apply less than 30 days apart.

-- Alude at 1 to 2 quarts/100 gal water applied as a soil drench.
+- Alude at 5 to 10 fl oz/100 gal water applied as a soil drench.
 Follow application with irrigation.
-Can also be used as a foliar spray at 14- to 21-day intervals.
+Can also be used as a foliar spray at 14 to 21-day intervals.
+Registered for conifers in commercial nurseries, plantations, and forested areas including Christmas trees.
 Group 33 fungicide.
 4-hr reentry.

 - Fosphite at 1 to 2 quarts/100 gal water.
 Do not use copper products within 20 days of treatment and do not use spray adjuvants.
+Registered for conifers in commercial nurseries, plantations, forests, landscapes, and parks including Christmas trees.
 Group 33 fungicide.
 4-hr reentry.

 - Phospho-Jet is registered for tree injections.
 Rates are based on tree size.
 Group 33 fungicide.
 4-hr reentry.

 - Subdue MAXX or Mefenoxam 2 AQ as described below.
 Do not use as a curative treatment.
+Registered for conifers in nurseries and plantations including Christmas trees.
 Group 4 fungicides.
 48-hr reentry.

 - Seedbeds and plug-plantings: Apply 1.25 pints/A as a broadcast.
 Spray over beds in at least 50 gal water at seeding or transplanting.
 Apply again at 6-month intervals.